Professional Development Resources

 Algodoo – Physics sandbox that allows the user to create, explore, and experiment

 MathTV is an online site that provides over 10,000 video tutorials covering topics from basic math through calculus.
 In each video tutorial, a student or adult math teacher explains, demonstrates, or solves a specific example.
 Multistep problems are written out step-by-step using traditional math logic.
-Most videos are a couple of minutes long and users are able to select which tutor they want for each individual lesson.
+Most videos are a couple of minutes long and users can select which tutor they want for each lesson.
 Other features include:

 - Multiple videos by different tutors for each example.